 - plus all the usual contractual provisions such as limitations of liability, termination, warranties from both parties, etc.

 Getting good advice in the drafting and interpretation of a Licensing Agreement, prior to entering into it, is essential for both the Licensor and the Licensee to properly understand the implications, the risks involved and what their legal position will be under the license.
 A good commercial lawyer will try to understand your particular industry and get to grips with the giving you the certainty you are looking for.

-Smith and Partners Commercial team are experts in these types of agreements and in the first instance you should talk with Associate Bret Gower on 09 837 6893 or email him at firstname.lastname@example.org, he will help you get a sense of the process, timeframes and can outline the budget expectations for you.
+Smith and Partners Commercial Law Team are experts in Liscensing Agreements, talk to specialist intellectual property lawyer, Associate Bret Gower on 09 837 6893 or email him at firstname.lastname@example.org, he will help you get a sense of the process, timeframes and can outline the budget expectations for you.